How I Improved Video Streaming Efficiency with FFmpeg and Node.js

 Let’s break down the passed options:

-: Specifies that the output format should be HLS.-hls_time 10
+• -f hls: Specifies that the output format should be HLS.

-seconds.
-Each segment will be approximately this length, which helps in smooth playback.-hls_list_size 0
+• -hls_time 10: Sets the duration of each HLS segment to 10 seconds.
+Each segment will be approximately this length, which helps in smooth playback.

 And for the used methods:

-will ensure that the height is an even number (often required for certain codecs).
-This ensures that your video does not get distorted or stretched, which can happen if you set both dimensions manually without considering their ratio..run()
+• .videoFilter(scale=${width}:-2): FFmpeg will resize the video to have a width of ${width} pixels and will calculate the corresponding height based on the original aspect ratio.
+And using the value -2 will ensure that the height is an even number (often required for certain codecs).
+This ensures that your video does not get distorted or stretched, which can happen if you set both dimensions manually without considering their ratio.

 After introducing the challenges you might face when streaming video files, I hope you have a good idea about how important you should optimize the video files for a better user experience.